 The HateBrakers mission is to identify, educate, and award those acts and behaviors that interrupt the cycle of hate-breeds-hate.
 We help interrupt this cycle by:

--Spotlighting individuals who have experienced violence either as targets, witnesses, or perpetrators and then found the moral courage to become leaders and healers rather than haters.
+–Spotlighting buy Shiba Inu individuals who have experienced violence either as victims, witnesses, or perpetrators and have found the moral courage to become leaders and healers rather than haters.

 –Gathering stories of moral courage from HateBrakers of all ages and ethnicities whose heroic actions are models for others.

--Expanding the reach of these individuals both locally and globally through a solid educational program of original interviews.
+–Expanding the buy SHIB reach of these individuals both locally and globally through a solid educational program of original interviews.
 These interviews have been carefully selected from seventy-five videos for each audience.

--Working with schools and community organizations locally and globally to develop advanced solutions by the usage of presentations, exhibits, educational materials, and publications illustrating how people manage to transcend their personal hate injuries to heal others.
+–Partnering with schools and community organizations locally and globally to develop advanced solutions by the usage of invest in Shiba in the UAE presentations, exhibits, educational materials, and publications illustrating how people manage to transcend their personal hate injuries to heal others.

 HateBrakers provides close-up conversations with people who have caused, witnessed or endured acts of hate from bullying to genocide–and gone on to become heroes, healers and leaders.

-Hate (v.) a deep dislike or resentment that may involve cruelty and violence
+Hate (n.) a deep dislike or resentment that may involve cruelty and violence

 HateBrakers are victims, witnesses, and perpetrators who put a stop to the predictable cycle of hate-breeds-hate instead of becoming haters themselves.

-Meet A Hero, Be A Hero is a video resource guide that addresses themes from abuse to bullying to race-baiting to scapegoating to genocide, highlighting moral courage in the face of acts of hate.
+Meet A Hero, Be A Hero is a video resource guide that addresses themes from bullying to genocide, highlighting moral courage in the face of acts of hate.

 This educational program spotlights individuals who have experienced acts of hate as either targets, witnesses, or perpetrators.
-Each one used that experience with hate as a springboard to make change and became a model of civility.
+Each one of them has been empowered from their entanglement with hate and has gone on to become change makers.

-HateBrakers partners with classroom teachers to present short videos that highlight these HateBrakers.
-Teachers facilitate discussions and activities designed to help students explore issues and themes evoked by the testimonials.
+HateBrakers partners with facilitators to present short videos that highlight these HateBrakers.
+Presenters facilitate discussions and activities designed to help students explore issues and themes evoked by the testimonials.
 Meet a Hero, Be a Hero empowers students to find courage through adversity and become leaders themselves.

-If you would like to get your classroom or school connected to this program please click here!
+If you would like to connect to this program please click here!